My Experience With Dating Apps

 -If a guy asks a girl out for drinks or dinner, or coffee, or anything, you are expected to pay.
 Be a fucking gentleman.
 I’m over these rude, broke ass, trifling douchebags.
 If you don’t know how to treat a woman you should stop dating and learn.
 This goes for the first few dates.
 Women should not be dating a guy for free shit.
 That is wrong, and you are ruining it for the rest of us.

 I gave online dating a valid effort multiple times.
 I don’t think I have the personality to meet my soulmate on an app.
 I have met some great guys that I am sure will find a great catch online, she just wasn’t me.
 I will stick to being open to meeting new people through friends, charity events, parties, and living my life doing my thang!
-I am not saying i am done with online dating forever, I just might try something of better quality down the road.
-For now I have endured all that I can handle and need to stop dating these dudes before I turn lesbian.
+I am not saying I am done with online dating forever, I just might try something of better quality down the road.
+For now I have endured all that I can handle and need to stop dating these dudes, before I try women.

 Good luck, friends!